 Parenting time remains one of the most vital issues divorcing or separating parties who share children face.
 Regarding parenting time, the court may agree to various arrangements.
 However, the child’s best interests will always remain at the crux of any court’s determination.
 And in some cases, the divorcing or separating parties may share a rapport so that they can agree on parenting time quickly and seamlessly.

 Regardless of the underlying circumstances, when either party defaults on their obligations as outlined under the parenting order, you should retain the services of a Toronto parenting time enforcement lawyer.
-A seasoned custody lawyer such as Paul Riley could act immediately to protect your parental rights and your child’s best interests while seeking the court’s help to compel the non-compliant party to act in concert with the provisions of the existing order.
+A seasoned custody lawyer at The Riley Divorce & Family Law Firm could act immediately to protect your parental rights and your child’s best interests while seeking the court’s help to compel the non-compliant party to act in concert with the provisions of the existing order.

 The term parenting time indicates the actual period for which you as a parent are physically responsible for your child or children.
 There are a few potential parenting time arrangements that could arise in the aftermath of a divorce or separation, with you and your former partner sharing parenting time equally (in other words, your child spends equivalent time living with both parents) or with one parent retaining the majority of parenting time while the other has regular visits.
 In some cases, when parents share multiple children, parenting time may be allocated differently for different children.